beyondstorage/specs/rfcs/109-redesign-features.md

 We will introduce a new feature called `VirtualObjectMetadata` to allow the service to handle object metadata even when it doesn't have native support.

+This feature will replace `VirtualPairXxxYxxx` features like `VirutalPairWriteContentMd5` or `VirtualPairWriteContentType`. `VirtualPairXxxYxxx` used to added in GSP-87, but never implemented.
+In this proposal, we unify all of them into `VirtualObjectMetadata`.

 ## Rationale

 N/A